shashiongithub/Split-and-Rephrase/README.md

 ```

 It generates a directory called "mymodel/partition-module."
 Please
-have a look at our paper to use this data to learn a deterministic
+have a look at our paper to use this data to learn a probabilistic
 model to learn to partition.

 ### Learn to Generate